backdrop-contrib/getlocations/README.md

 https://github.com/backdrop-contrib/getlocations
 set branch to 1.x-1.x to get the Backdrop version

+A demo site can be viewed at http://bd.arwystli.net/

 Installation
 ------------

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

 - Visit the configuration page under Administration > Configuration > Web Services > Getlocations (admin/config/services/getlocations) and enter the required information.

 - Once the base is configured you can add any desired submodules.